astridyz/Lumi/docs/GettingStarted/SettingUp.md

 --// Require Lumi
 local Lumi = require '../libs/Lumi'

---// Session is a factory function that returns our Session class. local Session = Lumi.session()
+--// Session is a factory function that returns our Session component. local Session = Lumi.session()

 --// Authenticate your token in the Discord API